Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: The limit, regime (iii) : Multiple Gaussian compartments

 \nin We can now contrast the SM parameter count (\ref{Np}) with the number $N_c(\lmax)$ [Eq.~(\ref{Nc}) in Sec.~\ref{sec:cum}] of independent parameters ``contained" in the cumulant or moment series truncated at $l=\lmax$.
 Since $N_c(l) \sim l^3$ grows faster with $l$ than $N_p(l) \sim l^2$, the moments/cumulants estimated from the signal should, beyond some $l$, contain more than enough information to determine all the corresponding SM parameters.
 Direct comparison of Eqs.~(\ref{Nc}) and (\ref{Np}) yields that \be N_c(\lmax) > N_p(\lmax) \quad \mbox{for} \quad \lmax \geq 4 \ee for both 2- and 3-compartmental SM.
 This naive counting would let one believe that, having mastered sufficiently precise DKI parameter estimation ($\lmax=4$), we would be able to find all the scalar SM parameters, as well as estimate arbitrary fiber ODF up to $p_{4m}$, Eq.~(\ref{P=Y}).

-This intuition, however, is deceptive, because it does not account for the nonlinear nature of the mapping between signal and model parameters.
-It turns out that the minimal order $\lmax$ for which the moments/cumulants contain enough information to determine all SM parameters is $\lmax=6$, while at the $\lmax=4$ level, there are at least two continuous ``branches", or families, of scalar parameters which {\it exactly match} the signal's moment tensors $M^{(2)}_{i_1i_2}$ and $M^{(4)}_{i_1\dots i_4}$ (equivalently, the diffusion and kurtosis tensors) \cite{lemonade-ismrm,rotinv}.
-The two families of solutions (``bi-modality") technically emerge as the two branches of a square root in a solution for a quadratic equation.
+This intuition, however, is deceptive, as {\it the information content is not evenly distributed among all the $N_c(\lmax)$ components}.
+It turns out that the minimal order $\lmax$ for which the moments/cumulants contain enough information to determine all SM parameters is $\lmax=6$, while at the $\lmax=4$ level, there exists a one-dimensional manifold (for $N_s=4$), which can look as a single curve, or as two disjoint continuous ``branches", or families, of scalar parameters, which {\it exactly match} the signal's moment tensors $M^{(2)}_{i_1i_2}$ and $M^{(4)}_{i_1\dots i_4}$ (equivalently, the diffusion and kurtosis tensors) \cite{lemonade-ismrm,rotinv}.
+The two families of solutions, or the two parts of the above one-dimensional curve (``bi-modality") technically emerge as the two branches of a square root in a solution for a quadratic equation.
 In what follows, we illustrate this effect with a toy model of parallel fibers \cite{KM,wmdki} and then show that increasing the model complexity does not cure the problem.

 \nin